calebgeniesse/calebgeniesse.github.io/index.md

 ## Caleb Geniesse

 I am a graduate student in the [Biophysics Program](http://med.stanford.edu/biophysics.html) at [Stanford University](https://www.stanford.edu/) and currently a member of the [brain dynamics lab @ stanford](http://web.stanford.edu/group/bdl/).
-My current research focuses on developing new computational tools based on topological data analysis to capture and quantify fluctuations in brain dynamics.
-My recent projects range from building computational frameworks for exploring graphical representations of high-dimensional neuroimaging data to programming experimental neuroimaging paradigms to characterize the brain’s dynamical organization during ongoing cognition.
+My current research includes applying ideas from topological data analysis to neuroimaging data analysis and developing new computational tools to capture and quantify fluctuations in brain dynamics.
+My recent projects range from building computational frameworks for exploring graphical representations of high-dimensional neuroimaging data to programming experimental functional neuroimaging paradigms to characterize the brain’s dynamical organization during ongoing cognition.